ZDroid/dejustinizator/README.md

 in **Developer mode**.
 Click on **Load unpacked extension** and choose the `src/` directory of extension.

+## Customization

+Dejustinizator isn't hard to customize.
+All you have to do is to edit `src/dejustinizator.css`.

+1. Add the search regex in `searches` array.
+2. Add the replacement in `replacements` array.

+Try it out and blacklist all celebrity names you don't want to see.

 ## Screenshot

 A picture is worth a thousand words.